KEEP IN MIND

 https://www.sciencefocus.com/the-human-body/why-do-identical-twins-have-different-fingerprints-2

-Since 2018, three studies have shown the famous Marshmallow Test, looking at a child's ability to delay gratification, is not an early skill predictive of long-term health, behaviour, or achievement.
+Since 2018, three studies have shown the famous Marshmallow Test, looking at a child's ability to delay gratification, is not predictive of long-term health, behaviour, or achievement.

 https://srcd.onlinelibrary.wiley.com/doi/abs/10.1111/cdev.14129

 Undergraduates at Harvard and Yale diagnosed with a disability hovered around 3% a decade ago.
-Today they make up roughly 20% of students.
-At the same time 40% of students at Stanford were registered disabled while only 8% at MIT are.
+Today folks so labelled make up roughly 20% of students.
+The rate is twice as high, 40% of students, at Stanford while only 8% are registered disabled at MIT.

 https://www.thecrimson.com/article/2025/12/8/harvard-undergrad-disabilities-climb

-More than two billion people have yet to use the internet (and most users have poor quality access or lack quality sites and information in their own language.)
+More than two billion people have yet to use the internet (and most users have poor quality access and/or lack quality sites and information in their own language.)

 The population of Manhattan peaked at 2.33 million residents in 1910.
-Manhattan currently has a population of just 1.66 million.
+Currently this borough of New York has a population of just 1.66 million.

 https://urbanomnibus.net/2014/10/the-rise-and-fall-of-manhattans-density